Alexina Graham Dons Black Lace Lingerie And Clicks A Selfie To Give Off ‘Sunday Vibes’ In New Instagram Pic

 As The Inquisitr previously noted, becoming a Victoria’s Secret angel was a big achievement for Alexina.

-“It’s a huge honour to be named an Angel and it is something that I have always dreamed of, the model told Glamour Magazine, per the piece.
+“It’s a huge honour to be named an Angel and it is something that I have always dreamed of,” the model told Glamour Magazine, per the piece.
 “I looked up to the Victoria’s Secret Angels growing up and I hope to inspire others.”